wuhongyi/PKUXIADAQ/README/en/README.md

 **This manual applies only to XIA LLC Pixie-16**

-- This program is developed by the **group of experimental nuclear physics, Peking University**.[GitHub](https://github.com/pkuNucExp)
+- This program is developed by the [Group of Experimental Nuclear Physics, Peking University](https://github.com/pkuNucExp).
 - The earliest graphical interface development of this program is based on [NSCL DDAS Nscope](http://docs.nscl.msu.edu/daq/newsite/ddas-1.1/nscope.html).
 - Thanks to Hui Tan's(XIA LLC) support for our development.